Raavanan (soundtrack)

 Raavanan is the soundtrack album composed by A. R. Rahman, who accompanied for the music and background score for the 2010 Indian Tamil film of the same name, written and directed by Mani Ratnam.
-The film marks Rahman's second collaboration with actor Vikram after Pudhiya Mannargal (1994).
-The soundtrack album was released by Sony Music on 28 May 2010.
+It Stars Prithviraj Sukumaran, Vikram and Aishwarya Rai Bachchan in lead roles.
+Abhishek Bachchan reprise Vikram's role in hindi version.
+The film marks Rahman's second collaboration with actor Vikram after Pudhiya Mannargal (1994) and First collaboration with Prithviraj Sukumaran.
+The soundtrack album was released by Sony Music India on 9 May 2010.

 The soundtrack features six songs with lyrics penned by Vairamuthu, except for the song "Veera", which was penned by Mani Ratnam himself.
 The same soundtrack was used for the Hindi version of the film, titled Raavan, and the dubbed Telugu version of the film Villain, with the lyrics for the former was penned by Gulzar and the latter was penned by Veturi, which is his last work before his death in May 2010.
 While the audio rights of both Tamil and dubbed Telugu version was released by Sony Music, the Hindi version was released by T-Series.

 While the album has six songs in total, five additional songs, which were featured in the movie was released as a collector's edition special pack on 10 November 2010.
 One of these tracks "Naan Varuvaen" was later released as a music video titled Changing Seasons.
 A. R. Rahman himself wrote the lyrics for this track and made an impromptu performance during the audio launch.
 The choreography of the songs were done by Ganesh Acharya, Brinda, Shobhana and Astad Deboo.
 The soundtrack is especially noted for the use of rich instruments, Indian as well as Middle Eastern.
 Several new singers were introduced through this film.